Cloonie/AWS-Cloud-Practitioner/README.md

 • AWS AppConfig \
 • AWS CLI \
 • AWS Cloud9 \
+is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
+It includes a code editor, debugger, and terminal.
 • AWS CloudShell \
+is a browser-based shell that makes it easy to securely manage, explore, and interact with your AWS resources. \
 • AWS CodeArtifact \
+is a fully managed artifact repository service that makes it easy for organizations of any size to securely store, publish, and share software packages used in their software development process. \
 • AWS CodeBuild \
+is a fully managed build service that compiles source code, runs tests, and produces software packages that are ready to deploy. \
 • AWS CodeCommit \
+is a fully managed source control service that makes it easy for companies to host secure and highly scalable private Git repositories. \
 • AWS CodeDeploy \
+is a service that automates code deployments to any instance, including EC2 instances and instances running on premises. \
 • AWS CodePipeline \
+is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates. \
 • AWS CodeStar \
+enables you to quickly develop, build, and deploy applications on AWS.
+AWS CodeStar provides a unified user interface, enabling you to easily manage your software development activities in one place. \
 • AWS X-Ray \
+helps developers analyze and debug distributed applications in production or under development, such as those built using a microservices architecture.

 ## End User Computing:
 • Amazon AppStream 2.0 \
+is a fully managed application streaming service.
+You centrally manage your desktop applications on AppStream 2.0 and securely deliver them to any computer. \
 • Amazon WorkSpaces \
+is a fully managed, secure cloud desktop service.
+You can use WorkSpaces to provision either Windows or Linux desktops in just a few minutes and quickly scale to provide thousands of desktops to workers across the globe.
+You can pay either monthly or hourly, just for the WorkSpaces you launch, which helps you save money when compared to traditional desktops and on-premises VDI solutions. \
 • Amazon WorkSpaces Web \
+is a low-cost, fully managed workspace built specifically to facilitate  secure access to internal websites and software-as-a-service (SaaS) applications from existing web browsers, without the administrative burden of appliances or specialized client software.

 ## Frontend Web and Mobile:
 • AWS Amplify \